You must have a provisional driving licence to book your theory test.

 Before the test starts you’ll get:

-How the test works
+instructions on how the test works

 A question and several possible answers appear on a screen.
 You have to select the right answer.